apify/crawlee/README.md

           <tr>
             <td><code>APIFY_PROXY_PASSWORD</code></td>
             <td>
-              Password to <a href="https://www.apify.com/docs/proxy" target="_blank">Apify Proxy</a> for IP address rotation.
+              Optional password to <a href="https://www.apify.com/docs/proxy" target="_blank">Apify Proxy</a> for IP address rotation.
               If you have have an Apify account, you can find the password on the
               <a href="https://my.apify.com/proxy" target="_blank">Proxy page</a> in the Apify app.
               This feature is optional.
-You can use your own proxies or no proxies at all, instead of the Apify pool.
+You can use your own proxies or no proxies at all.
             </td>
           </tr>
     </tbody>